 This course covers the basics of Autodesk Revit in an architectural environment, from design through construction documentation.
 Students will be introduced to the tools and concepts of working with a fully parametric building modeler.
 Prerequisites: BLDG 1000

 Codes and Regulations (Building Law in Canada)*

 This course presents a general survey of codes and regulations affecting the design and construction of buildings.
 It focuses on the British Columbia Building Code, latest edition, with particular reference to Part 3: Fire Protection, Occupant Safety and Accessibility, and the control of fire hazards.
 Lab exercises provide students with an opportunity to practice code applications for a variety of building conditions.
-Prerequisites: BLDG 3200 and COMM 2255
+Prerequisites: COMM 2256